Wadi al-Haramiya sniper attack: The incident

-The IDF was maintaining a checkpoint at Uyoun al-Haramiya (the Wells of Haramiya), near the Israeli settlement Ofra, manned by a reserve company.
+The Israel Defense Forces (IDF) was maintaining a checkpoint at Uyoun al-Haramiya (the Wells of Haramiya), near the Israeli settlement Ofra, manned by a reserve company.

-Before dawn on the morning of 3 March 2002 the sniper positioned himself under some olive trees on a hilltop overlooking the checkpoint.
+Before dawn on the morning of March 3, 2002, the sniper positioned himself under some olive trees on a hilltop overlooking the checkpoint.
 At 6:40 he opened fire at the three soldiers manning the checkpoint and the driver of a civilian car, which had stopped at the checkpoint.
 All four were killed within minutes.
 Nine Israeli soldiers were inside a barracks building.
 Platoon commander Lieutenant David Damelin and the unit's medic Yochai Porat emerged from the building to locate the shooter and assist the casualties.
 Both were shot dead.
 The remaining soldiers decided to stay inside the building and called for reinforcements.

 A patrol jeep that arrived with reinforcements immediately came under fire.
 The reserve company's sergeant, Avraham Ezra, was killed and several of his men were injured.
 The rest of the casualties occurred when randomly arriving civilian cars stopped at the checkpoint.
 Three Israeli civilians and an IDF officer were killed.
-Tha'ir Hamad claimed in an interview (obtained by unknown means from prison) that the Israelis were armed and that one of them took aim at him but that he shot first.
+Tha'ir Hammad claimed in an interview (obtained by unknown means from prison) that the Israelis were armed and that one of them took aim at him but that he shot first.
 He also claimed that he refrained from harming an Israeli woman and her children, shouting at her in Hebrew and Arabic to leave the area.

 Two of the Israeli civilians killed, Sergei Birmov, 33, and Vadim Balagula, 32, were killed when they stopped their car at the checkpoint, as they made their way to work at a candy factory in Jerusalem.